 If KAKMA is present in AAnF, the AAnF shall continue with step 3.

 If KAKMA is not present in the AAnF, the AAnF shall continue with step 4 with an error response.

+In the case where UE has contacted an AF that is operated in another network than home network, then the visited AF may use vAAnF of the AF’s network to communicate with UE's home AAnF.
+The AF is locally configured with the API termination point as vAAnF, in the case where the AF cannot directly communicate with the AAnF in the UE’s home network.
+The vAAnF identifies the AAnF serving the UE from the A-KID, and forwards the Naanf_AKMA_ApplicationKey_Get request to the AAnF with the A-KID and AF_ID to request the KAF for the UE.

 3. The AAnF derives the AKMA Application Key (KAF) from KAKMA if it does not already have KAF.